muralim007-hub/assignment2/README.md

 3. Displays the result accordingly.

 ### Expected Output
-The program should return an output like:
+The program should return an output